Fermin Perdomo

 });

-In your controller when new order or “Call Waiter” occurs:
+Whenever a new order or "Call Waiter" event occurs:

 $tokens = FCMToken::where('restaurant_id', $restaurantId)->pluck('token')->toArray();